paulfioravanti/three_little_pigs/HOWTO-README.md

 <strong><pre>
-The three little pigs had a mother, and they lived with together with her in her small house.
+The three little pigs had a mother, and they lived together with her in her small house.
 </pre></strong>

 ### Prompt